Paul Sherrell: Political career

 In 2016, Sherrell ran for election to represent District 43 in the Tennessee House of Representatives.
 He won a three-way Republican primary with 45.16% of the vote, and went on to win the general election against Democratic incumbent Kevin Dunlap in the general election.
 He was re-elected in 2018 and ran again in 2020.

 In November 2018, Tennessee House Republicans elected Sherrell to serve as Majority Floor Leader.
-As of June 2020, Sherrell sits on the following committees:
+As of June 2020, Sherrell sat on the following committees: